 What are the Family Violence Capability Frameworks and why are they being reviewed?

-The Family Violence Prevention and Response Capability Frameworks provide the foundational skill set required to both deliver prevention of violence against women initiatives and respond to all of forms of family violence.
+The Family Violence Prevention and Response Capability Frameworks provide the foundational skill set required to both deliver prevention of family violence and violence against women initiatives and respond to all forms of family violence.

 What has been achieved so far?

 In January 2022, a partnership between the DFFH CWE and Safe and Equal was established.
 Following this, a working group of key specialist peaks and a selection for Aboriginal Community Controlled Organisations (ACCOs) was established.
 To date, a desktop review and consultations with key stakeholders across departments, agencies and peaks, including ACCOs, victim survivor advocacy groups and relevant workforces have been completed.
 A conceptual framework for the prevention and response frameworks has been developed, as well as an initial draft of the response capability framework.